Weisewill/InsightHonestReview/README.md

   - Obtain statistics such as how many reviews and what percent are positive

 ## Future directions
-  - Collect more data, eg. Twitter
+  - Collect more data from other sources, eg. Twitter
   - Customize NLP pipeline and re-train ML model
   - Add user inputs such as upvote on reviews
   - Could apply to other kinds of products, eg. movie, apparel, PC, etc...